A visit to the Alamut Castle in the Alamut Valley in photos, and some information on how to get to the Alamut Castle from Qazvin, Iran.

 Thus, his followers became known as the hashish-iyun, assassins.

-The road from Qazvin to and through the Alamut Valley twists and turns, traversing mountains blanketed with cherry trees, and winding through stark gorges of red rocks.
+The road from Qazvin to and through the Avalley and towards to Alamut Castle twists and turns, traversing mountains blanketed with cherry trees and winding through stark gorges of red rocks.

 Small, sleepy towns make periodic appearances along the road, and the occasional farmer could be seen picking at the ground, preparing for the planting season.